danielgibert/pe_parser/docs/index.md

 ## Assembly Language Source Code Intermediate Representation

-In addition, the PE Extractor library can be used to generate an intermediate representation of the assembly language source code of a Portable Executable file.
+In addition, the PE Parser library can be used to generate an intermediate representation of the assembly language source code of a Portable Executable file.
 This representation consists of a list of x86Instr objects, each one representing an assembly statement.
  .text:00401000 56							       push    esi